cheoljun95/deprecated.cheoljun95.github.io/_pages/about.md

 # About me
 <p style='text-align: justify;'><br><br>

 Hi, I am a Ph.D. student at the Department of Electrical Engineering & Computer Sciences, UC Berkeley.
 My interest lies in artificial intelligence (AI), cognitive neuroscience, and computational neuroscience.
-My goal is to decode human mind and to reveal how the human mind emerges from the brain.
-I am also interested in neuroscience-inspired AI to build more robust and human compatible machine intelligence.
+My goal is to decode the human brain and to reveal how the human mind emerges from the brain.
+I am also interested in neuroscience-inspired AI to build more robust and human-compatible machine intelligence.
 To this end, I am eager to combine knowledge from cognitive science and neuroscience and technologies from computer science. <br><br>

 I graduated from the Department of Computer Science and Engineering at SNU with the valedictorian honor, and I have participated in a wide range of projects including computer vision, natural language processing, robotics and computational modeling in cognitive science.
 Please refer to <a href="https://cheoljun95.github.io/portfolio/">my Past Projects</a>.<br><br>
 </p>